Frobenius structure on hypergeometric equations, p-adic polygamma values and p-adic L-values: Introduction

 However, some cases, such as the hypergeometric equations of $F(a_1,...,a_n;1,...,1;z)$, are not covered in his formula.
 Such cases often appear in geometric situation, for example, the connection on the Rham cohomology of the Dwork pencil

 of Calabi-Yau hypersurfaces is the hypergeometric equation of $F(\frac{1}{n},\frac{2}{n},\ldots,\frac{n-1}{n};1,\ldots,1;z)$ (e.g. \cite[Appendix I]{Katz}).
-In this paper, we give a generalization of Kedlaya's residue formula that covers these cases.
+In this paper, we give a generalization of Kedlaya's residue formula that overcomes these defects.
 The precise statement of our formula is provided in Theorem \ref{main.formula1}, together with a slight generalization Theorem \ref{main-c}.
-A distinguished feature is that the residue is no longer described by the $p$-adic gamma function and then we shall describe it by {\it$p$-adic polygamma} functions which are defined as follows,
+A distinguished feature is that the residue is no longer described by the $p$-adic gamma function, but by {\it$p$-adic polygamma} functions which are defined as follows,

 We refer to \cite[2.2]{New} for basic properties on $\wt{\psi}_p^{(r)}(z)$.
-The relation with the $p$-adic gamma is given in \cite[Theorem 2.10]{New} (see also Theorem \ref{log.beta} in below).
-We shall derive our formula by taking ``limit $b_i\to 1$'' of Kedlaya's residue formula.
-The $p$-adic polygamma values can be written by linear combinations of $p$-adic $L$-values of Dirichlet characters (Theorem \ref{zeta-value3}).
-This fact allows us to obtain the residue formula in terms of $p$-adic $L$-values.
+Since the $p$-adic polygamma values are written by linear combinations of special values of the $p$-adic $L$-functions $ L_p(s,\chi) $ for Dirichlet characters $\chi$ (see Theorem \ref{zeta-value3}), we can describe the residue formula in terms of them.
+As a result, we obtain the following connection between Frobenii and $p$-adic $L$-values: